scc-digitalhub/docs/sdk/docs/reference/runtimes/hera/define-pipeline.md

 ### `container_template` function

 `container_template(...)` builds a Hera container template for a workflow step.
-It returns a Hera `Container` object and accepts similar arguments to `step` (template, function, name, inputs, outputs, ...).
-Use it directly for advanced scenarios or custom templates.
+It returns a Hera `Container` object and requires `template` and `function`.
+Unlike `step`, its `inputs` argument is a list of input names.
+Use it directly for advanced scenarios or custom templates. `DHCORE_WORKFLOW_IMAGE` must be set; the value is used as the stepper image.

 ## Pipeline Definition Example